 Initially, the production team wanted to use a spider for a season one scene where Jennifer is being tortured by the Army of the 12 Monkeys—but Hampshire is terrified of spiders, and Jennifer, in her own way, had to be having fun.
 So when the assistant directors emailed her asking how she felt about spiders, Hampshire responded, “‘I feel like this is never going to happen.
 No. I’m also deathly allergic!’
 Which I wasn’t, but whatever.”
 They offered her a scorpion and a rat, and she agreed to both: “I was totally cool with everything but spiders, just to make sure that I wouldn’t get spiders!”

-Hampshire had a meet-and-greet with the whip-tail scorpion—which is “basically the most spider-looking scorpion of all scorpions”—in an office conference room, and though they filmed a scene with it (which you can see here), they instead ended up using footage of the rat … which, Hampshire notes, pooped in her mouth as they were rehearsing the scene.
+Hampshire had a meet-and-greet with the whip-tail scorpion—which she says is “basically the most spider-looking scorpion of all scorpions”—in an office conference room, and though they filmed a scene with it (which you can see here), they instead ended up using footage of the rat … which, Hampshire notes, pooped in her mouth as they were rehearsing the scene.
 “The wrangler was like, ‘This was his first thing ever and he was nervous,” she says.
 “I just spit it out.
 I feel like I had to go into this other kind of zone [for that scene].”

 It wasn’t the last time an animal she was working with pooped in her presence: Terry the tortoise, Jennifer's pet in 2043, “sh*t the bed in his first scene,” Hampshire says.
 “They had to change all the sheets in Jennifer’s tent!”

 11. Schull learned how to ride a horse to go to the Wild West on 12 Monkeys.